FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 the size of frame handling buffers between tests of frame handling rates or to disable all but one transport protocol when testing the throughput of that protocol."

-{::comment}

-    VP: DONE: Nested "definition list" does not work.
-Use quotes here?

-{:/comment}

 &nbsp;
 : It is REQUIRED for the test report to encompass all the SUT configuration